-Learning the Heart with the Hands by Katharine Vann
+Learning the Heart with the Hands by Katie Vann

 What I found in my research is that rather than letting ourselves get seduced by the alleged revolutionary facets of new digital technologies, we need to see simulation technologies that teach cardiovascular structures as building upon predisposed modes of learning, and as such, as working in harmony with embodied, acted and thoroughly material knowledges.

 Illustration one depicts CVSim, an open-source software simulation package developed by MIT in 1984 that was used to teach medical students about cardiac conditions under different stresses [see Illustration 1].
 Historians, social scientists and medical professionals have framed such digital technologies as revolutionizing medicine and radically altering the ways that students learn knowledge.
 Such technologically determined accounts would view this software as an example of the ‘biodirectional’ evolution of digital technologies in medicine, where the material has been superseded by the virtual.

 The Visible Human Project (VHP) is another example of an allegedly revolutionary digital initiative that was realised by the U.S. National Library of Medicine in 1994, that digitized two dissected human cadavers [see Illustration 2].
 The project produced cross-sections of vital organ systems in the human body and the cardiovascular system.
 These images were then put online for both medical practitioners and the public to view.
 In 2001, sociologist Catherine Waldby argued that the VHP marked ‘a decisive move away from book-based anatomical texts towards computer-based cyber anatomies’.
 Waldby thus saw digital cadavers as symbolizing the dawn of new modes of computerized learning.